janmazza/janmazza/content/home/publications.md

 # Order that this section appears on the page.
 weight: 90

-title: Recent Publications
+title: Work in progress
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - research
     tag: ''
     category: ''
     publication_type: ''